allabux21/gwright99.github.io/openshift4/03-command-basics.md

 quay.io     quay.io/eschen42/alpine-cbuilder                 # A build environment for musl to target Alp...
 0
 ```

 In most cases, I want to use an official base image released by the maintaining organization.
 In such cases, I can use the `--filter=is-official` flag to only return 'official' images.
-Executing `podman search --filter=-is-official alpine` cuts the previous list of 50 results down to one:
+Executing `podman search --filter=is-official alpine` cuts the previous list of 50 results down to one:
 ```bash
 INDEX       NAME                       DESCRIPTION                                       STARS   OFFICIAL   AUTOMATED docker.io   docker.io/library/alpine   A minimal Docker image based on Alpine Linux...
 6793    [OK]